Sometimes when you are debating whether to get a new family pet or not, whether or not that pet will cause allergies is a big concern.

 So, are chinchillas’ allergy friendly?
 Yes, chinchillas are very allergy friendly.
 Chinchillas are clean animals by nature and only shed very lightly.
 Chinchillas also do not produce any dander.
 Two factors that could cause an individual to have allergies around a chinchilla could be either the hay or the chinchilla bathing dust.

-To give you a more transparent overview about chinchilla’s fur, cleanliness and the potential to trigger yours or another family member allergies, I wanted to take the time to break down this topic a bit further.
+I wanted to take the time to break down this topic a bit further.